 In mid-1919, manufacturing operations were moved to one-half of a 14' x 18' 2-car garage erected two blocks north of the Edgewater Beach Hotel, at 5525 Sheridan Road.
 Mr. Dewey, the manager of the hotel and a friend of both Mathews and Hassel, allowed the free use of the hotel-owned land with the understanding that the building would be removed if the hotel ever needed the property.
 The other half of the garage was devoted to amateur station 9ZN.

 A large antenna was erected, and with the big synchronous rotary spark-gap transmitter, 9ZN was soon heard worldwide.
 9ZN was part of the first postwar transcontinental message relay on December 4, 1919 ([1AW to] 9ZN to L.F. to 6EA).
 In January , 9ZN was involved in setting the cross-country record of 6.5 minutes for a round trip message 1AW to 9ZN to 5ZA to 6JD and return on the same route with help from 9LR.
 9ZN was a featured visitation site during the first National ARRL Convention held August 31-September 3, 1921, at the Edgewater Beach Hotel.
 Mathews was the Director General (chairman) of the convention and toastmaster of the banquet.

-By early 1921, the garage on Sheridan Road had became too small and Chicago Radio Laboratory moved to a 3,000-square-foot rented factory at 6433 Ravenswood.
+By early 1921, the garage on Sheridan Road had become too small and Chicago Radio Laboratory moved to a 3,000-square-foot rented factory at 6433 Ravenswood.
 The major product of Chicago Radio Laboratory was a 2-component regenerative receiver.
 The top portion of the receiver, called the "Amplifigon," housed the detector and the amplifier, and the bottom portion called the "Paragon," was a tuner.
 CRL acquired the names Amplifigon and Paragon from the Adams-Morgan Company after it could not receive deliveries as agents for the company.
 Then, CRL began building and modifying the units themselves.